 - Bohol Beach Club – from $114 / night, 9.2/10 rating.
 Click here for the latest price on Booking

 ☞ Click here to compare prices and see reviews on all accommodation options available in Panglao on Booking.com

 White Beach, the main beach in Boracay is arguably the most famous of the Philippines beaches and is often the major destination for tourists planning a short trip in the country.

 White Beach is both family friendly and romantic.
 It’s home to many resorts, restaurants and bars.
-Beach sports are a popular activity in the afternoons, whilst at night, the bars get buzzing!
+Beach water sports are a popular activity in the afternoons, whilst at night, the bars get buzzing!